-Coronet Peak, Cardrona and The Remarkables all have amazing life-accessed terrain, and are suitable for beginners right through to professionals.
+Coronet Peak, Cardrona, and The Remarkables all have amazing lift-accessed terrain and are suitable for beginners right through to professionals.

 With up to 7m of snow falling on some of the mountains around here as well, there’s a good chance you’ll have the opportunity to tear up some Kiwi powder while you’re there.

 Now that you know all of the incredible things to do in Queenstown New Zealand, and the top Queenstown attractions, it’s time to learn where to stay and how to get around.

 We’ve put together this mini-guide based on our own personal experiences and research to help you with some of the harder decisions you’ll have to make – namely, what accommodation to choose and what rental car company to go with.